-Fraud offenses cover a wide range of activity, from something relatively simple — like issuing a bad check or minor credit card fraud — to more sophisticated wire, mail, or securities fraud charges.
-In brief, a fraud case the government has to prove that you lied or misrepresented something with the intent to deceive, and that the lie or misrepresentation caused legal or financial injury to someone else.
-In many situations the big question the government must decide before deciding to prosecute a fraud case is whether it can prove that the accused had the criminal intent necessary to satisfy the required elements for fraud.
+In a fraud case, the government has to prove that a person misrepresented or lied about something with the intent to deceive, and that the misrepresentation or lie caused financial or legal injury to someone.
+In many situations, the big question the government must answer before deciding to prosecute a fraud case is whether it can prove that the accused had the criminal intent necessary to satisfy the required elements for fraud.
 Call today to schedule a consultation with a DC federal fraud lawyer.

 Health Care Fraud

-The federal government is expending an enormous amount of resources to investigate health care fraud cases.
+The federal government expends an enormous amount of resources to investigate health care fraud cases.
 As a health care provider, the potential consequences of a mere health care fraud investigation are extremely serious and long lasting.
-As with other white collar offenses, prison time is a real possibility for those who are convicted.
-Suspension or revocation of a medical license and/or being barred from future government reimbursement programs such as Medicare or Medicaid, which can end a career.
+As with other white collar offenses, those who are convicted have a strong likelihood to face prison time.
+Revocation or suspension of a medical license and/or being barred from future government reimbursement programs including Medicaid or Medicare can end a medical career.

-Most often, the government pursues health care fraud under two basic theories.
-Sometimes health care providers are accused of “upcoding,” or using a different billing code for a procedure that pays more than the code for the procedure justifies.
-In other situations, providers are accused of billing for procedures that weren’t performed at all or procedures for alleged fictitious patients.
+Oftentimes, the government pursues health care fraud under two basic theories.
+The first theory involves health care providers who are accused of “upcoding” or using a different billing code for a procedure that pays more than the code justifies.
+The other theory involves providers who are accused of billing for procedures that were not performed at all or procedures for alleged fictitious patients.

-The FBI’s Financial Institution Fraud Unit (FIFU) investigates several different types of mortgage fraud, such as:
+The FBI’s Financial Institution Fraud Unit (FIFU) investigates several different types of mortgage fraud including:

 - Alleged illegal foreclosure rescue schemes